 Heel pain can occur easily, even without a preexisting condition: Every mile that a patient walks puts about 60 tons of total stress on each foot.
 Exercising or walking on hard surfaces can irritate the heel.
-Continuing with stressful activities when the heel is already injured can lead to the development of further problems.
+Continuing with stressful activities with an injured heel can lead to the development of further problems.
 When injury occurs, patients will often compensate by walking in an unusual manner or leaning their body to take the weight off of the injured foot.
 Whether or not they are doing this consciously, compensation could lead to the development of further injury or misalignment in other areas of the body.

 If there is fever accompanying the heel pain, along with numbness or tingling, it is important to seek treatment.
 Other reasons to get medical care would be if the heel pain comes after an injury and is severe, if the foot cannot bend down, if the patient is unable to walk normally or stand on their toes, or if there is swelling near the heel.

-Plantar fasciitis and heel spurs can be relieved by special stretching exercises and shoe inserts (such as heel pads).
+Special stretching exercises and shoe inserts (such as heel pads) can relieve plantar fasciitis and heel spurs.
 It is often a recurring condition which requires that the patient learn the proper stretches for relief and wear supportive shoes to prevent a flare-up of pain.
 Achilles tendinitis may also require a heel insert, as well as special stretches, NSAID (nonsteroidal anti-inflammatory) medication, and icing.6 Orthotic insoles can help support the arch, resolving causes of heel pain.
-Besides stretching, patients may also be told to not walk barefoot (and to avoid flip-flops).
+Besides stretching, patients may also be told to not walk barefoot (and to avoid flip flops).
 They should wear supportive footwear all day long and change worn-out shoes.
 Some doctors will use shock wave therapy, an ultrasound beam that can reduce inflammation, or even low-level lasers.
 Surgery is rarely necessary.7

 Masking the heel pain with medication, such as NSAIDS or corticosteroids, is only a short-term fix to the problem.
 Chiropractors can provide very successful treatment options for heel pain.
 Plantar fasciitis may respond well to soft tissue manipulation and home exercises.8 Chiropractic care can also offer a stretching regimen.
 The chiropractor may recommend custom orthotics as well.
-Night splints may also be required, to help protect the patient from flexing their ankles during sleep.9
+Night splints may also be required to help protect the patient from involuntarily flexing their ankles during sleep which could contribute to their pain otherwise.9

 1, 5 http://www.mayoclinic.com/health/heel-pain/MY00081